 Minimum or Maximum Period Before Disposition of Remains

-There are no minimum or maximum time periods before final disposition of remains.
+There are no minimum or maximum time periods before final disposition of remains according to Nepali law.
 It is important to note that there are no long-term mortuary facilities in Nepal.
-Deceased foreigners must either be embalmed and shipped home or cremated locally.
-The largest and most commonly-used morgue facility in Nepal is at the Tribhuvan University Teaching Hospital, which can provide short or medium-term storage for more than 100 bodies.
+Deceased foreigners must either be cremated locally or embalmed and shipped home.
+The largest and most commonly-used morgue facility in Nepal is at the Tribhuvan University Teaching Hospital (TUTH), which can provide short or medium-term storage for more than 100 bodies.
 Most forensic, autopsy, and embalming services take place at TUTH.
-The refrigeration cost per-day is approximately US$25.00.
+The refrigeration cost is US$25 per day.
 Grande International Hospital can store two bodies for up to two days, or longer with management approval.
-The cost per-day is approximately US$30.00.
+The cost per-day is approximately US$30.
 Norvic International hospital can also store two bodies for up to two days, or longer with management approval.
-The cost per-day for American citizens is approximately $US100.00.
-The U.S. and German Embassies maintains short-term body freezers for use in very limited situations.
+The cost per-day for American citizens is approximately US$100.
+The Western Regional Hospital in Pokhara charges US$20 a day for refrigeration.
+The U.S. and German Embassies maintain short-term body freezers for use in very limited emergency situations only.

 If a U.S citizen dies outside of Kathmandu, traditional cremation may be the only option available.
 Many popular trekking areas are in very remote areas; long distances and extended travel times can make transportation of remains unrealistic.
 In addition, there are no reliable storage facilities outside Kathmandu, in part because daily power outages cut the ability of any available facilities to properly store remains.
-Private helicopter companies can make arrangement to retrieve and return a body to Kathmandu if requested by the next-of-kin, but the cost may reach US$10,000.00, depending on the location.
+Private helicopter companies can make arrangement to retrieve and return a body to Kathmandu if requested by and paid for by the next-of-kin.
+The cost may reach US$10,000, depending on the location.

-Electric cremation services are available in Kathmandu, but the most common cremation practice in Nepal involves a wood fire on the banks of a local river.
-Religious services can be arranged in conjunction with the cremation, and if the next‑of‑kin desires, the ashes of the deceased can be collected and shipped in an urn.
-Local cremation often does not result in fine ash as in the United States, rather somewhat larger-sized ash remains.
+Electric cremation services are available in Kathmandu, but the most common cremation practice in Nepal involves a traditional wood fire on the banks of a local river.
+Religious services can be arranged in conjunction with the cremation.
+If the next‑of‑kin desires, the ashes of the deceased can be collected and shipped overseas in an urn.
+Please note that local cremation often does not result in fine ash as in the United States, rather somewhat larger-sized ash remains.

 Caskets and Containers